opencog/asmoses/doc/as-moses/distributed-as-moses.md

   (Concept "deme1"))
 ```

-The whole fitness function will have to be duplicated in the AtomSpace
+Finally, the whole fitness function will have to be duplicated in each
-of each deme.
-The format of the fitness function is to be determined,
+deme AtomSpace.
+The format of the fitness function is to be
-but it might look like
+determined, but it might look like

 ```scheme
 Lambda